ObolNetwork/obol-docs/docs/gov/governance/incentives.md

 ## What is the OBOL Programmatic Incentives Program?

-OBOL Programmatic Incentives offer an opportunity for every staker to earn access to governance and ownership in the Obol Collective, by staking ETH on distributed validators.
-2.5% of the supply of OBOL Tokens, or 12.5m OBOL, will be rewarded to stakers in the first year (2025).
+OBOL Programmatic Incentives offer an opportunity to earn OBOL Token incentives for staking on Distributed Validators.
+12.5m OBOL Tokens, or 2.5% of the supply, will be rewarded to stakers in the first year (2025).
+Incentives will begin to be accrued on February 24th, 2025.
+Claiming of incentives will be possible shortly thereafter.

 Each week, 1/52 of the 12.5m OBOL will be distributed, or about 240,385 OBOL.
 Incentives *need to be claimed* either via the DV Launchpad, or via the UI frontend of participating partners.